-Airport greeting by private transport for transfer to Hotel Los Robles in Managua’s gallery district for lodging.
+Airport greeting by private transport for transfer to selected Hotel for lodging.

 DAY 02: MANAGUA – CHONTALES – MANAGUA

-Breakfast and private transfer with our archaeologist and English translator to the east side of Lake Nicaragua and the cowboy town of Juigalpa for a visit to Nicaragua’s most impressive non-Pacific basin archaeology museum, home to numerous pre-Columbian relics and a distinct, yet little studied, indigenous culture and history.
+Breakfast and private transfer with our archaeologist and English translator to the east side of Lake Nicaragua and the cowboy town of Juigalpa for a visit to Nicaragua’s most impressive non-Pacific basin archaeology museum, home to numerous pre-Colombian relics and a distinct, yet little studied, indigenous culture and history.
 If possible, visit to an active or local archaeological site.
-Return to Managua for lodging at Hotel Los Robles.
+Return to Managua for lodging at selected Hotel.

 DAY 03: MANAGUA – GRANADA

-Breakfast and visit with our archaeologist and English translator to key archaeological sites and museums of Managua: like Las Huellas, perfectly preserved human footprints on the shores of Lake Managua from 4,000 BC.
-The Nicaraguan National Museum, which houses Nicaragua largest archaeological collection of pre-Columbian Nicaraguan societies.
-Since our archaeologist guide was the director of this museum for many years we take you behind the scenes and visit the archives and have access to other areas tourists do not.
+Breakfast and visit with our archaeologist and English translator to key archaeological sites and museums of Managua: like Las Huellas, perfectly preserved human footprints on the shores of Lake Managua from 4,000 BC (this site is subject to closures for restoration).
+The Nicaraguan National Museum, which houses Nicaragua largest archaeological collection of pre-Colombian Nicaraguan societies.
+Since our archaeologist guide was the director of this museum for many years we take you behind the scenes and visit the archives and have access to areas tourists do not.
 If possible, visit to an active archaeology site in the Lake Managua area.
 Transfer to Granada with a visit to see the town’s private collection time permitting.
-Lodging at Hotel Plaza Colón.
+Lodging at selected Hotel.